-In this tutorial, you’ll see how to delete records in SQL Server directly from Python.
+In this guide, you’ll see how to delete records in SQL Server directly from Python.

 Here are the steps that you may follow.